weterynarzfred/md_to_epub/README.md

 }
 ```

-- Only files tagged as `prose` will be parsed.
 - Files with same `story` param will be grouped together.
 - Files are ordered by the `order` param if available or the name of the file.
 - `language` param will override `SETTINGS.language` for the specific story.
 If multiple files belong to the same story, only the language of the first one will be set in the epub.